Research centres, hubs and units that are associated with the School of Historical and Philosophical Studies

 ARC Centre of Excellence for the History of Emotions (Europe 1100-1800)

-The Centre’s research aims are to produce a new interdisciplinary and comprehensive understanding of the long history of individual and communal emotions in Europe (1100-1800).
-It was established in 2011 and has ongoing funding from its five Australian universities.
-The second largest node is at the University of Melbourne, where the School of Historical and Philosophical Studies hosts the Melbourne hub together with the School of Culture and Communication.
+The Centre’s research aims are to produce a new interdisciplinary understanding of the long history of individual and communal emotions in Europe (1100–1800).
+It was established 2011–18 with funding from the ARC, and extended by the ARC 2019–21, with funding from its nodes at Australian universities.

 Asia-Pacific Twentieth Century Conservation Art Research Network (APTCCARN)

-APTCCARN comprises of a group of researchers whose work focuses on art produced during the twentieth century in the Asia-Pacific region.
-It provides a forum for the identification and discussion of research focusing on the conservation and scientific analysis of 20th century cultural materials in the Asia-Pacific region.
+The APTCCARN is a forum for the identification and discussion of research focusing on the conservation and scientific analysis of 20th century cultural materials in the Asia-Pacific region.